Jumper cables vs portable booster: which one to choose

 - Traveller / old car / solo driver with no roadside assistance: 1000 A portable booster (€100-150).
 No dependence on strangers.

-At our shop in Málaga we offer free jump-start and check: if your battery is at end of life, spending €150 on a booster and €100 on towing every 3 months makes no sense.
+At our car battery shop in Málaga we offer free jump-starts and checks: if your battery is at the end of its life, spending €150 on a booster and another €100 on towing every 3 months makes no sense.
 Replace it.
-See also caravan batteries if your vehicle has a dual system.
+See also caravan batteries if your vehicle has a dual system, or what to do step by step with a flat battery.

 Want personalised advice?
 Drop by the Málaga shop for a free check →